Kotlin/kotlinx.coroutines/README.md

 The libraries are published to [kotlin-eap-1.1](https://bintray.com/kotlin/kotlin-eap-1.1/kotlinx.coroutines) bintray repository.

-These libraries require kotlin compiler version to be at least `1.1.0-rc-91` and require kotlin runtime of the same version as a dependency, which can be obtained from the same repository.
+These libraries require kotlin compiler version to be at least `1.1.0` and require kotlin runtime of the same version as a dependency.

 ### Maven